Deviation from Slow-Roll Regime in the EGB Inflationary Models with $r\sim N_e^{-1}$: Introduction

 \section{Introduction}

-The observations data \cite{Akrami:2018odb} allows to check different types of inflationary models due to known values of the spectral index $n_s$, the amplitude $A_s$ of scalar perturbations and the restriction to the tensor-to-scalar ratio $r$.
+The observations data~\cite{Akrami:2018odb} allow to check different types of inflationary models due to the known values of the spectral index $n_s$, the~amplitude $A_s$ of scalar perturbations and the restriction to the tensor-to-scalar ratio $r$.
+The~first model to historically satisfy current observation constrains~\cite{Akrami:2018odb} is the $R^2$ inflationary model~\cite{Starobinsky:1980te,Starobinsky:1982,Starobinsky:1983} with: